 Hermes Trismegistus is a Hellenistic figure from Greek mythology who is linked to the messenger god, Hermes.
-This Hellenistic author and alchemist represent a combination of the Greek god Hermes and the Ancient Egyptian god Thoth.
+This Hellenistic author and alchemist represents a combination of the Greek god Hermes and the Ancient Egyptian god Thoth.

 This mythical Hermes was closely associated with magic and alchemy.
-Like the god, he was modeled after he too carried a caduceus.
+Like the god, he was modeled after, he too carried a caduceus.
 It is because of the association with this Hermes, that the caduceus came to be used as a symbol in alchemy.

 In alchemical symbolism, the herald’s wand represents prime matter.
-Prime matter is similar to the primordial abyss Chaos from which all life was created.
-Chaos was also considered by many ancient philosophers to be the foundation of reality.
+Prime matter is similar to the primordial abyss of Chaos from which all life was created.
+Chaos was also considered by many famous philosophers to be the foundation of reality.
 In this context, the staff of Hermes becomes the symbol for the base of all matter.

 The caduceus evolved from representing the prima materia and became the symbol for the elemental metal, Mercury.

 Hermes’ Staff in Ancient Greek Art